hiddenNarrator1/Wanderlust/Backgrounds.md

 - Given Skills: Exert Rank 2, Any Combat 1
 ### Hunter (AGI +1, PER +2)
 - Self-Sustaining: Given an hour in an area of nature, you can acquire a meal for a number of people equal to your level.
 Additionally, you know basic information on what plants are naturally poisonous in the area.
-- Keen Senses: You roll with advantage when tracking down foes.
+- Keen Senses: You roll with a +2 bonus when tracking down foes.
 - Choose 3 Skills (1,1,2): Vehicle (Any), Exert, Trade, Connect, History, Agriculture, Earth Sciences
 - Given Skills: Sneak Rank 2, Survive Rank 2, Notice 1

 ### Mechanic (END +1, PER +2)
 - Tight, Efficient Work: Standard costs for repairs or parts are halved.
-- Little Touch Up: Once per scene, you may repair a mundane item.
-The time for repair is dependent on the item itself and the item must be simple enough to repair without a toolkit.
+- Little Touch Up: Choose an item to modify with one of the following bonuses.
+This can be applied over the course of a scene.
+	- Its range increases by 5 ft.
+	- Its duration increases by 3 rounds.
+	- Its to-hit and damage increase by your tier.
+	- Its capacity increases by your tier.
 - Choose 3 Skills (1,1,2): Exert, Persuade, Trade, Notice, Program, Connect, one of the Sciences
 - Given Skills: Engineering 2, Fix 2, one Vehicle 1